matteeyah/respondo/docs/external_ticket_format.md

 ## Inbound

-All requests are sent to the `Brands::TicketsController#create_external` endpoint in JSON format.
+All requests are sent to the `Organizations::TicketsController#create_external` endpoint in JSON format.

 <details>